GUIDE · AFRICA

 Conclusion

-In conclusion, Dr. Oreh stressed that without stronger governance and regulations, Africa’s biobanking potential will remain limited.
+In conclusion, Dr Oreh stressed that without stronger governance and regulations, Africa’s biobanking potential will remain limited.
 Protecting against exploitation is key to building local research capacity.
 Only through these measures can Africa take a leading role in biobanking research on the continent.

 Biobanking plays a crucial role in supporting precision medicine.
 The demand for biobanking services continues to grow globally.
 In addition to expanding facilities, biobanks are now more involved in patient management, data handling, and consent processes.

-Sub-Saharan Africa’s Challenges
+Sub-Saharan Africa’s challenges

 The region faces significant barriers, including limited infrastructure, leadership, and funding.
 While some progress has been made, much work still remains.
 Furthermore, the lack of detailed data makes it difficult to address issues effectively.